Parareptilia: Skull

-Most parareptiles had large orbits (eye sockets), significantly longer (from front-to-back) than the region of the skull behind the eyes.
+Most "parareptiles" had large orbits (eye sockets), significantly longer (from front-to-back) than the region of the skull behind the eyes.
 The jugal bone, which forms the lower and rear edge of the orbit, has a very thin suborbital process (front branch), usually no subtemporal process (lower rear branch), and a thick dorsal process (upper rear branch).
 The squamosal and quadratojugal bones, which lie behind the jugal, are quite large and are embayed from behind to accommodate the internal ears.
-Parareptiles were traditionally considered to have an ‘anapsid’-type skull, with the jugal, squamosal, and quadratojugal firmly sutured together without any gaps or slits between them.
+"Parareptiles" were traditionally considered to have an "anapsid"-type skull, with the jugal, squamosal, and quadratojugal firmly sutured together without any gaps or slits between them.
 This principle still holds true for some subgroups, such as pareiasaurs.
-However, a growing number of parareptile taxa are now known to have had an infratemporal fenestra, a large hole or emargination lying among the bones behind the eye.
+However, a growing number of "parareptile" taxa are known to have had an infratemporal fenestra, a large hole or emargination lying among the bones behind the eye.
 In some taxa, the margins of such openings may include additional bones such as the maxilla or postorbital.
 When seen from above, the rear edge of the skull is straight or has a broad median embayment.
 From inside to outside, the rear edge of the skull is formed by three pairs of bones: the postparietals, tabulars, and supratemporals.
-Parareptiles have particularly large supratemporals, which often extend further backwards than the tabulars.
+"Parareptiles" have particularly large supratemporals, which often extend further backwards than the tabulars.

-Apart from the long, slender jaws of mesosaurs, most parareptile jaws were short and thick.
+Apart from the long, slender jaws of mesosaurs, most "parareptile" jaws were short and thick.
 The jaw joint is formed by the articular (in the lower jaw) and the quadrate (in the upper jaw).
-In many parareptiles, the jaw joint is shifted forwards on the skull past the rear part of the braincase.
+In many "parareptiles", the jaw joint is shifted forwards on the skull past the rear part of the braincase.
 Jaw muscles attach to the coronoid process, a triangular spur in the rear half of the jaw.
 Both the tooth-bearing dentary bone and the posterior foramen intermandibularis (a hole on the inner surface of the jaw) reach as far back as the coronoid process.
 The surangular bone, which forms the upper rear part of the jaw, is narrow and plate-like.